LGBT Representation on Television

 There are a few things to think about with this article.
 First, consider your thoughts on bullying.
 Is bullying only physical?
 Or can it also be mental and emotional?
 Bullying can happen anywhere and to anyone, not just children and teens at school.
 It can even happen in the workplace.
 What are some ways you can help to stop bullying?
 Second, what are some stereotypes you believe about the LGBT population?
 Where did you learn these and how can you change them, if you are willing to do so?

-All of our counselors are LGBT friendly and knowledgeable.
+Find support and understanding with uniquely LGBTQ issues.
+All of our counselors in Houston are LGBT friendly and knowledgeable.
 Becky Reiter specializes in LGBT Counseling.
-Contact one of our counselors for LGBT Counseling or click here to schedule an appointment online.
+Contact one of our counselors for LGBT Counseling.

 Written by two experienced lesbian therapists, Lesbian Couples covers a range of topics—commitment ceremonies and marriage, living arrangements, work, money, togetherness and separate identities, coming out to family and friends, resolving conflict and understanding each other—and uses a variety of helpful examples and problem-solving techniques, drawing from research done on lesbian couples over the past decade.